Prescription coverage can change year to year. FCIS promise to you is we review your options annually because

 Part D of Medicare is Prescription Drug Coverage.
 You have two options when obtaining this coverage, stand-alone or within an MAPD (Medicare Advantage Prescription Drug) Plan.
 Both types of plans are offered by insurance carriers and regulated by Medicare.
 Medicare outlines the dollar amounts for maximum deductibles, and the costs associated with the coverage gap.
 Each plan determines their specific formulary, or list of drugs covered, their medication tiers and the cost to you of each medication in the specific tiers.

-There are more than 30 different companies that sell Part D coverage in Wisconsin.
+There are many different companies that sell Part D coverage in Wisconsin.
 Which is best to fit your needs?
 FCIS will help you determine that by looking at your current medication and using a sophisticated computer program to determine the best fit for you.
 The Annual Open Enrollment Period for Part D begins October 15-December 7.
 This is the time to review your upcoming drug insurance needs.
 FCIS promise to you is to contact you annually and review your options.
 We care and it shows.

 Q. How much does Medicare cost?